aurule/Sociogram/README.md

 A Gtk program to visualize social networks.

 The source presented here is currently under heavy development and not suitable for serious use.
-It has only been tested on an Ubuntu 12.04 64-bit system.
+It has only been tested on an Ubuntu 12.10 64-bit system.

 Requirements
 ============

 * Gtk+ 3.4 (or higher) with gobject-introspection (gi) libraries
-* goocanvas 2.0.1
+* goocanvas 2.0.1 (or higher)
 * networkx 1.6
 * python 2.7.3
 * python bindings for gtk, goocanvas, and networkx